Wilma Dykeman: Biography

+Wilma Dykeman became the first female trustee of Berea College and the first female Tennessee State Historian.
+Her first novel, The Tall Woman, was one of the first realistic novels portraying life in the Southern mountains and is still in print.
+Because of her world-class speaking skills, and a boundless energy that took her to workshops, classrooms, and other venues throughout the region, Dykeman is sometimes referred to as "the mother of Appalachian Studies."

 After Dykeman died in 2006, Appalachian writer Jeff Daniel Marion called the couple's marriage a "partnership in every sense of the word," describing Dykeman and Stokely as "partners in writing, partners in marriage and partners in having similar points of view."

 In addition to this, in honor of Wilma Dykeman who strongly advocated for linkage between economic development and environmental protection along the French Broad River, both the City of Asheville and Buncombe County in Western North Carolina have adopted the Wilma Dykeman RiverWay Plan - a 17-mile greenway and park system that intends to revitalize sustainable economic growth along the French Broad and Swannanoa River.

 Dykeman died on December 22, 2006, after suffering complications from a fractured hip and subsequent hip replacement surgery.
 She is buried at Beaverdam Baptist Church cemetery next to her mother near her childhood home.

 Works

 Books

 Dykeman wrote a total of eighteen books, including both nonfiction and fiction.

 Her first book, The French Broad, was published in 1955 as part of the Holt Rinehart Rivers of America Series.

 Dykeman wrote three novels: The Tall Woman (1962), The Far Family (1966), and Return the Innocent Earth (1973).
 The main character in The Tall Woman is a mountain woman who works to bring a community together after the Civil War.
 The Far Family continues the story of that same woman's family, generations later.
 Return the Innocent Earth recalls the Stokely family's legacy, examining modern industry through a fictionalized Tennessee canning company.
 The book portrayed the Clayburns, a poor but enterprising family who went into the canning business in a small mountain town called Churchill around 1900.

 Dykeman's 1975 book Too Many People, Too Little Love is a biography of Edna Rankin McKinnon, a pioneer in family planning.

 Dykeman was also chosen for the prestigious honor of authoring "Tennessee, A History", published in 1975, as part of The States and the Nation series in celebration of our nation's bicentennial.
 The series, which includes 51 books, one for each state and the District of Columbia, was administered by the American Association for State and Local History via a grant from the National Endowment for the Humanities.